 The R617 has an optional black frame insertion feature that can adjust the backlight flicker to help clear up motion by introducing flicker.

 This can be enabled by going to Options->Advanced Picture Settings and turning LED Motion Clarity On.

 The TV can flicker as low as 60Hz, even in game mode, but there are some strange results.
 It appears to flicker each color individually, resulting in visible duplications of different colors, as seen here.
 This is also noticeable when moving around with BFI enabled.

 The TV can interpolate lower frame rate content as high as 60 fps.
 Motion can look a little strange to some people when enabled, this is commonly known as the Soap Opera Effect.
 This doesn't work when connected to a PC, and there's no way to bypass this as this TCL automatically detects when it's connected to a PC.

 Motion interpolation is a new feature on the TCL R617, and it can be enabled by going to the Advanced Picture Settings menu, and setting Action Smoothing to either Off, Low, Medium, or High.

 The R617 can display most content without stutter, but there's some noticeable stutter when playing 24p content - like Blu-ray movies.
 This is mostly noticeable in wide-panning shots.

 The TV is judder free when playing native 24p content from a Blu-ray player.
 To remove judder from other sources, Natural cinema must be enabled in the Advanced Picture Settings menu.
 This is a significant improvement over all other TCL TVs we've reviewed.

 The TCL 6 Series doesn't support any of the Variable Refresh Rate technologies like AMD FreeSync.
 We tested on a PC with an AMD Radeon RX 580.

-The R617 has excellent low input lag, as long as Game mode is enabled.
-With Game mode disabled, input lag is extremely high.
-1080p and 4k input lag is very similar.
+The R617 has excellent low input lag, as long as Game Mode is enabled.
+With Game Mode disabled, input lag is extremely high.
+1080p and 4k input lag are very similar.
 The TV is a 60Hz panel, as such 120Hz input is not supported.